project2051/docker-workshop/10_Serf/README.md

 Serf v0.6.3
 Agent Protocol: 4 (Understands back to: 2)
 ```
+***NOTE:*** You can run Serf both as a process on you workstation or in a container - It's up to you!

-Now we can run Dockerfile with our serf-agent.
+We've chosen to run Dockerfile with our serf-agent.
 `SERF_AGENT=$(docker run -d --name serf-agent -p 7946 -p 7373 serf-agent)`
 The 7946 is the port which binds serf agent and 7373 is for RPC